yoursunny/NDNts/packages/repo-external/README.md

 `PyRepoStore` type implements a subset of `DataStore` interfaces defined in `@ndn/repo-api` package.

 This implementation is compatible with ndn-python-repo version 0.2a5.
+Newer versions of ndn-python-repo are not supported due to [ndn-python-repo issue #60](https://github.com/UCLA-IRL/ndn-python-repo/issues/60).
-To install this version, run:
+To install the specified version, run:

 ```bash
 pip install ndn-python-repo==0.2a5 python-ndn==0.2b2.post1